A plethystic chain rule: An application

-All partitions occurring in the linear combination expressing $\D(\Schur_\alpha)$ fit, as Young diagrams, inside $\alpha$.
-This hints to the fact that if $\D(\Schur_\alpha)$ is {\em supported} in a certain region $A$, then the same should, at least approximately, hold for $\alpha$ itself.
-However, this fails dramatically if we replace a single $\Schur_\alpha$ with a generic element of $\Lambda^d$, as cancellations may occur.
-For instance, $\D(\power_n) = n$ has empty support, whereas the Schur functions necessary to express $\power_n$ as a linear combination do occupy a non-trivial, indeed quite large, hook-like region.
+All partitions occurring in the linear combination expressing $\D(\Schur_\lambda)$ in the Schur function basis are contained in $\lambda$.
+This hints at the fact that if $\D(f)$ is supported in a certain region $A$, then the same should, at least approximately, hold for $f$ itself.
+However, this fails dramatically since cancellations may occur.
+For instance, $\D(\power_n) = n = n \Schur_{\emptyset}$ has empty support, whereas the Schur functions necessary to express $\power_n$ as a linear combination do occupy a non-trivial, indeed quite large, hook-like region (see Example \ref{example:p n come schur alpha}).

 The purpose of this section is to show that the above counterexamples are the only possible ones: we prove this fact for (possibly infinite) regions of {\em rectangular} form, but strongly believe some generalized statement to hold.
 We will then use this fact to gather inductive information on the shape of Schur diagrams occurring in a plethysm.